zannloo/tp/docs/UserGuide.md

 <box type="info">

 ![Ui](images/touchcommand.png){width=1132 height=300}
-Following the execution of the `touch` command, Bob appears in the Children List.
+Following the execution of the `touch` command, Bob appears in the Student List.
 The **Message Display Column** also indicates the addition of a new student, Bob. <br>
 Observe that all fields for Bob, except for Name and StudentId, are marked `n/a` as you did not include them in the initial command.
 But fear not!
 You can always add these additional fields through